Virologist Spends His Days 'Hunting The Thing That Wants To Hunt Us'

 As we plot our way forward, Mores says, it's crucial that we remember the hard lessons learned along the way.

 "We want to get back to normal.
 Absolutely," he says.
 "Everybody needs to go back to school, back to work, back to whatever the hell they did before this.
 But it can't be to the point of amnesia.
-We have to still hold some of these scars close, and say, 'let's not have this happen again.'"
+We have to still hold some of these scars close and say, 'Let's not have this happen again.'"

 Because if there's one thing we do know, Mores warns, it's that this won't be the last outbreak we're going to have to confront.